 Art Break: The 3rd Thursday of the month, Mint Museum Uptown, Bechtler Museum, and the Gantt Center for African-American Art + Culture all offer a free 30-minute lunchtime tours from 12 p.m to 12:30 p.m. for the Uptown crowd.

 Blue Star Museums: This is a program that provides free admission to over 2,000 museums nationwide to active duty military personnel and their families.
 It runs from Memorial Day to Labor Day.
 The military ID holder can bring five family members with him or her, and those family members can include children, a spouse, aunts, grandparents, etc. If the military member is deployed the spouse can still participate in the program.
-In Charlotte, participating museums are Bechtler Museum of Modern Art, Levine Museum of the New South, Wing Haven and the Mint Museums.
+In Charlotte, participating museums are Bechtler Museum of Modern Art, Levine Museum of the New South, Matthews Heritage Museum and the Mint Museums.

 Bechtler Museum of Modern Art: The third Friday of every month, Bechtler by Night offers free admission from 5 p.m. to 9 p.m., along with special gallery tours, art-making activities and scavenger hunts.
 Also, on various Saturdays throughout the year, every couple months, the Bechtler Museum holds Family Day.
 Kids are admitted free and accompanying adults are admitted for just $4.
 There are always special hands-on art activities on these days.
 Visit the above link for a schedule.
 In addition, it’s free all year for active and retired military, National Guard, Reserve, and their families.
 Also you’ll find Family Days listed on Charlotte on the Cheap’s Free Event List.
 420 South Tryon Street.